metabase/metabase/docs/questions/native-editor/referencing-saved-questions-in-queries.md

 With SQL databases, we can use a [model][model] or an existing question as the basis for a new query, or as a common table expression [CTE][CTE].

-For example, let's say we have a lot of data spread across a number of tables, but our people are most interested in a subset of that data.
+For example, let's say we have a lot of data spread across a number of tables, but people are most interested in a subset of that data.
 We can perform a complicated query once to return those results, and save that question as a model, which people can refer to in their queries just like they would with any other table.

 ## Search for models and questions as you type